 Congratulations, you’ve got some Basic CNC Skills!

 Congratulations, you’ve learned enough to start doing some useful things with a little confidence.
 If you can design and generate g-code for basic parts with CAD/CAM software, you’re particularly proficient.
-But stay tuned because we’re going to follow up on this article in a week or two (okay, it took a lot longer than a week, but it got done!) with another installment of things you can do to reach the next level of proficiency.
+But stay tuned because there’s a follow up on this article.
+It’s another installment of things you can do to reach the next level of proficiency.
 There’s always something more to learn–it’s one of the things that makes CNC so interesting!

 Like what you read on CNCCookbook?

 Join 100,000+ CNC'ers!
 Get our latest blog posts delivered straight to your email inbox once a week for free.
 Plus, we’ll give you access to some great CNC reference materials including:

 - Our Big List of over 200 CNC Tips and Techniques

 Just enter your name and email address below: